itoche/refactorgame/cpp/README.md

 # Refactor game, C++ version

-To build the project, do the following, starting from a command prompt in the current directory
+To build the project, follow the commands listed in `build.sh`

-    mkdir build
-    cd build
-    cmake ..
-    make
-    make test